IndustrialArduino/NORVI-GSM-AE07-T-L/README.md

 # NORVI-GSM-AE07-T-L
-ESP32 based Controller with Transistor Outputs and LTE communication.
+ESP32-based Controller with Transistor Outputs and LTE communication.

 USB Programmable Controller with multiple connectivity channels.
 Ideal for an IoT gateway or data transmission applications.